IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/platform-features/splashscreen.md

 [`SplashScreenProvider`](TTIVI_PLATFORM_API) as constructor arguments.
 The latter is the interface that has to be implemented for any splash screen customization.

-A splash screen can provided at different levels with a similar syntax.
-It can be overridden in an activity that inherits TomTom Digital Cockpit [`DefaultActivity`](TTIVI_PLATFORM_API):
+A splash screen can be provided at different levels with a similar syntax.
+It can be overridden in an activity that inherits the TomTom Digital Cockpit [`DefaultActivity`](TTIVI_PLATFORM_API):

 [`src/main/kotlin/com/example/ivi/splashscreen/SplashScreenActivity.kt`](https://github.com/tomtom-international/tomtom-digital-cockpit-sdk-examples/blob/main/examples/systemui/splashscreen/src/main/kotlin/com/example/ivi/splashscreen/SplashScreenActivity.kt#L24-L34)